shnewto/sheas.blog/posts/2017-cobalt-and-now.md

 my CSS, leans pretty heavily on what I learned there.

 ### Lessons
 Initially I didn't appreciate the `.md` and `.liquid` interchangeability.
-My first pass only used Markdown but then I wanted to incorporate styling...
+The first pass only used Markdown but then I wanted to incorporate styling...
 That's where the `.liquid` extension comes in!
 It lets you incorporate raw HTML, and all the power that comes with it, into any page (which in my mind is magical CSS and JavaScript ha).
-I love that I'm not constrained to Markdown but have it in the toolbox.
+I love that not being constrained to Markdown but having it in the toolbox.

 ### It's built, now what?
-Okay, I dug in, hacked some CSS, learned what I could and couldn't do with Markdown, fought the urge to duplicate the `.liquid` files in the `_layouts` directory without gaining anything from it and finally had something I thought I could run with.
+Okay, I dug in, hacked some CSS, learned what was and wasn't possible with Markdown, fought the urge to duplicate the `.liquid` files in the `_layouts` directory without gaining anything from it and finally had something I thought I could run with.